 I confess that I was initially a little disappointed to find that Knead a Little Love wasn’t Foxcroft & Ginger, given my huge nostalgia for the original in Soho.
 However, given that it is no more (although the team behind Foxcroft & Ginger live on as Rockstar Bakers), I like to think that in some way the original spirit lives on through Knead a Little Love, where I can’t imagine it being in better hands.

-Knead a Little Love is currently crowdfunding for a move to a new space in Aldgate, hopefully at the start of 2022.
+November 2021: Knead a Little Love has had to quit its current premises in Balham due to a dispute with the landlord and it looking to move to a new space in Aldgate, hopefully early in 2022.
 I’m already looking forward to checking out the new place!

 |8 RITHERDON ROAD • BALHAM • LONDON • SW17 8QD|